List of Latin American cities by GDP (PPP)

-This is a list of Top 25 Latin American cities by gross domestic product (GDP), purchasing power parity (PPP).
+This is a list of the top 25 Latin American cities or metropolitan areas by gross domestic product (GDP), purchasing power parity (PPP).
 The United Nations recognizes three distinct ways to define a city, as not all cities meet the same classification standards.
 A city can be identified by its administrative boundaries, the spread of its urbanized zone, or the reach of its metropolitan area.
-Please refer to sources for more information.
-Click on the headers to reorganize each column.

-Venezuela not shown due to lack of relevant data.
+Venezuela is not shown due to the lack of relevant data.